box/box-ui-elements/CONTRIBUTING.md

 Send the pull request from your feature branch to us.
 Be sure to include a description (as mentioned above in step 4) that lets us know what work you did.

 Keep in mind that we like to see one issue addressed per pull request, as this helps keep our git history clean and we can more easily track down issues.

+### Step 8: Add `ready-to-merge` label

+After you have received your approvals and the check statuses are green, please add the `ready-to-merge` label instead of using the merge button.
+This will add your approved PR to the merge train to safely merge your PR after the previous merge is green.